PelleLille/hsl-docs/functions.rst

   :param server: array with server settings or mailtransport profile
   :type server: string or array
-  :param string sender: the sender (MAIL FROM)
+  :param sender: the sender (MAIL FROM), either as a string or a tuple with localpart and domain
+  :type sender: string or array
-  :param string recipient: the recipient (RCPT TO)
+  :param recipient: the recipient (RCPT TO), either as a string or a tuple with localpart and domain
+  :type recipient: string or array
   :param array options: options array
   :return: ``1`` if the command succeeded, ``0`` if the command failed and ``-1`` if an error occurred.
 The ``extended_result`` option may change this behavior.
   :rtype: number or array